PiotrWald/Invoices/README.md

 Before you send a solution add missing tests and make sure all tests are passing.

 Working application should be deployed to Heroku and link to app should be included with your solution.

+___

+# Things to think about

+Here are few additional things to think about.
+These aren't additional tasks and they shouldn't be part of your solution.

+* How would you implement possibility to change products number in invoice summary by inputing product count.
+* Is invoice numbering thread safe in your implementation and why?
+* How would you change invoices numbering system so it uses all numbers and letters in english alphabet instead of YY/mm/number format.